CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/HOL-2-gitops-cluster/01-Enable-GitOps-Configuration-for-Connected-K8s-Cluster.md

    demo@pass123
    ```

 1. Run the below commands to upgrade the az packages and az module.

      ```
       curl https://bootstrap.pypa.io/get-pip.py > get-pip.py
+      python3 get-pip.py
       apt install pip
       python3 get-pip.py
       python3 -m pip install -U pip
       python3 -m pip install --upgrade pip --target /opt/az/lib/python3.6/site-packages/ az upgrade -y
-      init 6 #TO restart
+      init 6
+    ```
+    > **Note**: If in case, the above commands fail then please run the below-mentioned command:

+    ```
+     sudo apt-get install python3-pip
     ```
 1. Open a new Putty session, re-perform the steps from step 2 to step 6 of the same task to get the upgraded packages and then continue from step 9.

 1. Next, you have to navigate back to the Desktop of the provided virtual Machine ARCHOST VM 💻, and then click on the `installArcAgentLinux.txt` file to open it.